yxlao/Open3D/docs/tutorial/ReconstructionSystem/capture_your_own_dataset.rst

 If you have a `RealSense camera <https://www.intel.com/content/www/us/en/architecture-and-technology/realsense-overview.html>`_, capturing RGBD frames is easy by using ``sensors/realsense_recoder.py``.

-.. note:: This tutorial assumes that valid RealSense Python package and OpenCV python package are installed in your environment.
+.. note:: This tutorial assumes that valid RealSense Python package and OpenCV Python package are installed in your environment.
 Please follow `this instruction <https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python>`_ to install RealSense Python package.

 Input arguments
 ``````````````````````````````````````